appindesign/M-Time-Series/readme.md

 Solves the problem of high cardinality in a columns of values.

 High cardinality creates a large data model and makes DAX calculations slower.
 This is a common situation in time series data such as sensor readings.
 Rounding reduces cardinality.

+I have seen examples of readings recorded to 6 figures when only 3 are of significance.
+Rounding to 3 significant figures would reduce cardinality to a maximum of 1,000 from a maximum of 1,000,000.

 *Parameters*
 The function needs to be told the number to round and the number of significant figures to round to.
 A third parameter allows you to specify a rounding mode (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).
 Wikipedia has descriptions of [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) and [significant figures](https://en.wikipedia.org/wiki/Scientific_notation).